Raven Software: Foundation and Black Crypt (1986–1992)

 In 1986, Brian Raffel was an art teacher at University of Wisconsin–Madison and cross country-track coach at Middleton High School and his brother, Steve, worked in a screen-print shop.
-Their late father, Don, was an influence on the two growing up playing Dungeons & Dragons adventure modules such as Palace of the Silver Princess, Tomb of Horrors, Lost Tomb of Martek, and Castle Amber, who inspired Brian to draw a concept by the end of 1988 called "The Well"— a paper-and-pen role-playing game originally conceived as a D&D module until Steve came up and reworked it with Brian to be its own thing.
+Their late father, Don, was an influence on the two growing up playing Dungeons & Dragons adventure modules such as Palace of the Silver Princess, Tomb of Horrors, Lost Tomb of Martek, and Castle Amber, who inspired Brian to draw a concept by the end of 1988 called The Well — a paper-and-pen role-playing game originally conceived as a D&D module until Steve came up and reworked it with Brian to be its own thing.

 After seeing some of the recent games released to the Amiga, Brian decided that their art was "as good as and in some cases better" than what was coming and chose to move The Well to the Amiga for taking advantage of its computing power.
-Brian brothers retooled the project from scratch while opening their own company to work on the now called Black Crypt.
+Brian brothers retooled the project from scratch while opening their own company to work on the now-called Black Crypt.
 Raven Software was officially incorporated on May 23, 1990.

-Shortly after established Raven, Brian got together programmers Rick Johnson and Ben Gokey, and musician Kevin Schilder to join the company.
+Shortly after establishing Raven, Brian got together with programmers Rick Johnson and Ben Gokey, and musician Kevin Schilder to join the company.
 Johnson was the youngest crew member at 18 years old.
 Black Crypt production started in April 1990 and lasted nearly two years, with Raffel brothers and the team moving to a $200 per month office, which sat under a workshop in Madison.
 The game's budget was $40,000.
 Described as an "Age of Darkness first-person tile-based real-time combat dungeon simulator", Black Crypt draws inspirations from FTL Games' Dungeon Master 3D realtime style and consists of twelve interconnected dungeons rendered in 64-colour extra half-brite graphics, which allowed players to define a palette customization of sixty-four colours—unlike Dungeon Master and its clones.

 id Software

 Raven Software was founded in 1990 by brothers Brian and Steve Raffel.
-Originally a three-person company, they were discovered by John Romero, co-founder of id Software, who collaborated with Raven to make games using their game engine beginning with ShadowCaster.
+Originally a three-person company, it was discovered by John Romero, co-founder of id Software, who collaborated with Raven to make games using its game engine beginning with ShadowCaster.
 Raven then started making games with id Software; the company even briefly moved to the same street as id Software.
-They used id's engines for many of their games, such as Heretic, Hexen: Beyond Heretic and Hexen II.
+They used id's engines for many of its games, such as Heretic, Hexen: Beyond Heretic and Hexen II.

 In 2005 and 2009, Raven developed two games from id's catalog: Quake 4 and Wolfenstein respectively.